-What to do in Phuket without spending?
+What to do in Phuket for free?

 Are there any interesting free things to do in Phuket?
 It may sound like a strange question, but Phuket is well-known to be the most expensive destination in Thailand.
 If the flight ticket and the hotel used most of your budget, there are ways to make the best of your stay without spending much.